go-gitea/gitea/docs/content/doc/actions/comparison.en-us.md

 ### Pre and Post steps

-Pre and Post steps don't have their own section in the job log ui.
+Pre and Post steps don't have their own section in the job log user interface.

 ## Different behavior